Why is Discipleship Important?

 This is just some of why discipleship is important for missions.
 There are times people sign up for a mission trip out of obligation or wanting to follow God's law.
 After all, God said, "Go make disciples of all nations", right?
 Yes, absolutely.
 But rarely do we make disciples of anyone before truly being a disciple ourselves.
 So are you learning from Jesus?
 Do you spend consistent time with Him in prayer and reading God's Word?
 Because the truth of the matter is that we teach out of who we are-- and anything short of being a disciple of Jesus won't cut it in the mission field.

-Do you want to join one of our mission trips?
+Do you want to join one of our serving trips?
 It's a life-altering adventure that you will never forget and we pray you choose to join us.
 But know this... we will disciple you.
-Whether you join the mission trip to Ecuador, Ghana, or Israel, the training is similar.
+Whether you join the serving trip to Ghana or India, the training is similar.
 You will learn ahead of time about the culture and environment of each place.
 You will learn how to serve others in a way that draws out their God-given dignity and you will also learn how to grow in closer relationship with Jesus.
 Our training is interactive and personal and grace-filled.
 You can ask questions about scripture you don't understand and we'll do our best to guide you closer to Him as we dive into the Bible together.
 I'm excited to see what God will do IN you even before He operates THROUGH you in the mission field.